 All of the directors have held the principal occupation indicated above for the previous 5 years, except:

-Mr. Ralph Young, who was the Chief Executive Officer of Melcor until his retirement in 2013.
+Mr. Ralph Young, who was the Chief Executive Officer of Melcor until his retirement in 2013 and Chancellor of the University of Alberta from 2012 - 2016.

 Executive Officers